LiangJiuyang/LiangJiuyang.github.io/_pages/about.md

 8. Sep.
 2019, The 2nd SJTU-HKBU Joint Workshop, Shanghai Jiao Tong University. <!--7.
 Dec.
 2019, The 15th Congress on Computational Methods of Science and Engineering, Shanghai Maritime University.-->

 **Posters**
+1. Nov.
+2025, The 3rd SIAM NNP Section Conference, Penn State, 2025. (**Best Poster Award** among 42 posters)
-1. Aug.
+2. Aug.
 2023, The First International Congress of Basic Science (ICBS), the Yanqi Lake Beijing Institute of Mathematical Sciences and Applications.
-2. Jun.
-2021, Mathematics in Action (MiA2021): Modeling and Analysis in Molecular Biology and Electrophysiology, Duke Kunshan University
+3. Jun.
+2021, Mathematics in Action (MiA2021): Modeling and Analysis in Molecular Biology and Electrophysiology, Duke Kunshan University.
-3. Dec.
+4. Dec.
 2019, The 15th Congress on Computational Methods of Science and Engineering, Shanghai Maritime University.
 <!--4.
 Jun.
 2019, Annual Academic Committee of the Ministry of Education Key Laboratory, Shanghai Jiao Tong University-->

 Patent